Omar-Ishtaiwi/Event-Hosting-App/README.md

 # Event Management Web App

-This is React.js web app where users can post and manage events that other users have the ability to view.
+This is a React.js web app where users can post and manage events that other users have the ability to view.

 # Running the App